Search: 588 results

 Verse ConceptsCorpses Of Other PeopleKilling Within Israel

-But ten men were found among them, and they said to Ishmael, "You must not kill us, for {we have} hidden treasures in the field, wheat, and barley, and oil, and honey.
-So he refrained and he did not kill them in the midst of their fellow countrymen.
+And ten men have been found among them, and they say unto Ishmael, 'Do not put us to death, for we have things hidden in the field -- wheat, and barley, and oil, and honey.'
+And he forbeareth, and hath not put them to death in the midst of their brethren.

 Verse ConceptsFoodGrainStoringTen PeopleStores Of Food